 I went on to explain the special part of this banner I was holding – was the fact that it had started with an ex-prisoner in South Africa.
 I had asked him to draw out his own story from childhood, through struggle in prison and then into hope of knowing Jesus.
 So I explained this scroll was a mix of both his and my story out of our prisons both mentally, physically and spiritually.
 At this point I asked for a volunteer to help me unravel the scroll.
 One guy stood up who ended up being the one I had spotted at the beginning and felt God give me a word for him.
 He had yellow shoes on and I knew he was a leader of hope and freedom.
 Once it was fully unravelled I asked all the guys to look at it and think which part for them stood out the most.
 I then asked someone to share their reaction to that part and why it meant something to them.
 The same guy got up to share the part that looked like a butterfly coming out a cocoon meant something to him and I ended up sharing that God had already shown me he was a leader of hope and that this part was significant for him due to the fact that he is in the process of being formed and created in the cocoon right now.

-Then another guy got up to share the part that stood out to him, which was where Fagan had drawn about his story – the bit about his childhood.
-The guy said the picture reminded him of his house and all the things he’s destroyed.
+Then another guy got up to share the part that stood out to him, which was where the ex-prisoner had drawn about his story – the bit about his childhood.
+The guy said the picture reminded him of his house and all the things he had destroyed.
 I got to encourage him that God is a God of redemption and restoration and that He wants to bring deep hope to him that He is able to restore anything and everything that he might have destroyed.

 While I shared he said “I think I’m going to cry”.
 In trying to keep it in, I encouraged them publicly about the power of tears as through them growth happens.
 That in fact the strongest men in the room are those able to share true vulnerability and weakness.
 As through our weakness is our greatest strength.

-It was a phenomenal moment that took my breathe away.
-I was honoured to see the tangible difference my testimony and the ex-prisoner’s testimony had made on this room of men, to see the significance of their lives, the love of God and to stir up radical hope that changes lives forever.
+It was a phenomenal moment that took my breath away.
+I was honoured to see the tangible difference my testimony and the ex-prisoner’s testimony had made on this room of men, to see the significance of their lives, the love of God and to stir up radical hope that can change a life forever.

 They repeated a prayer to encounter Jesus for the first time and we explained to them what that moment meant and how we believed we can speak with Jesus and have relationship with Him.
 This then led into a time of sharing words of knowledge (words we can hear God speak to us as a message for someone else, that highlights the love God has for them and how well He knows them).